RungeICT/docker-nprobe/README.md

  - To analyze multi-Gbit networks at full speed with no (or very moderate) packet loss
  - To send monitored flows towards a collector such as the open-source ntopng or a commercial one (e.g. Cisco NetFlow Collector or Plixer)

-Currently nProbe™ is a software application available stand-alone or as an embedded system named nBox .
+Currently nProbe™ is a software application available stand-alone or as an embedded system named nBox.

 http://www.ntop.org/products/netflow/nprobe/